SeanNoe/Inversionson/README.md

 ### Start the inversion

-After everything is set up, all we need to do is to run the magic command again.
+After everything is set up, all we need to do is to run automization-line again.

 ```terminal
 python -m inversionson.autoinverter
 ```

 That's it.
 The inversion can be interrupted and restarted at any time EXCEPT when something is up- or downloading.
-However, most of the time the iteration listener is checking in on jobs or waits until it pings the remote again, there is no problem when interrupting it then.
-When you want to change any inputs in the inversion configurations, interrupt the inversion, change the file, and restart the process.
+However, most of the time the iteration listener is checking in on jobs or waits until it pings the remote again, it is no problem to interrupt it then.
+When you want to change any inputs in the inversion configurations, interrupt the inversion, change the file, and restart the process with the magic command.